mounkambou-iut-cse-4301/Restau/README.md

-# KBRestau est un frontend developper avec bootstrap.
+# KBRestau is a fontend of a resturant pasge with bootstrap.